Last modified 28 June 2015

 On 17 February 2008 Kosovo unilaterally declares its independence from Serbia.
 The disintegration of Yugoslavia is now complete.

 In May 2008 the ICJ begins to hear a second charge of genocide filed against Serbia, this time by Croatia.
-A judgement is expected later in the year.
+A counter suit is filed by Serbia against Croatia in 2010.
+The ICJ rules against both suits in 2015, finding that neither side committed genocide against the other's populations.

 Comment: From a commentary by Paddy Ashdown, Bosnia's international administrator, published in the 'Observer', 12 March 2006: